Nishant2604/Chat-Assistant-for-SQLite-Database/README.md

 Develop a web UI with React.
 Improve natural language processing with NLP libraries like NLTK or spaCy.
 Implement authentication for secure API access.
-License
-MIT License - Free to use and modify.

-Author
-[Your Name] - [Your Contact Info]

----

-This **README.md** provides a detailed setup guide, API documentation, and deployment instructions.

-Would you like me to tweak anything or add more details?